Haroon Ullah: Academic career

 While earning his doctorate from the University of Michigan, Ullah was a senior research fellow at its Belfer Center for Science and International Affairs for the Dubai initiative with the focus in his work on counterterrorism and religious political parties in the Middle East and South Asia.
 He also served as Adjunct Assistant Professor at the Center for Security Studies of Georgetown University's School of Foreign Service, and he was a term member of the Council on Foreign Relations at the time.

 Ullah's works have been noted and reviewed by various publications and literary critics, including Vanity Fair, Politico, NPR, The Express Tribune, The Wall Street Journal, and The Independent, among others.

 Public service

 In 2010, Ullah joined the United States Department of State (DOS), where he served in various positions as counterterrorism consultant and researcher on Islamist politics in Pakistan and Afghanistan on Secretary of State John Kerry's Policy Planning Staff as well as Secretary Rex Tillerson's.
 Ullah also worked for the Embassy of the United States in Islamabad, Pakistan.
 He was also a member of the Afghanistan-Pakistan Policy Team (AF-PAK) led by the United States Ambassador to the United Nations Richard Holbrooke.

 In October 2017, Ullah was assigned to a position of the Chief Strategy Officer at the U.S. Agency for Global Media, where part of his responsibility was to oversee Radio and Television Martí, the Voice of America and other government broadcast operations.

+In June 2019, Ullah pleaded guilty to felony charges of swindling tens of thousands of dollars by submitting falsified invoices and by billing the government for personal trips to promote his book.
+He served three months in federal prison.